Kington St Michael "At Home" Day

 (Left to right: Libby Baggett, Linda Amos (now Durno), Alexander Amos,

 In 1991 villagers were notified that their telephone numbers would be changing - click here to read the letter from BT.

 Back in the summer of 1979 Moorshall Cottages, on the road out towards Grittleton, lay derelict but by 1985 had been bought and renevated.

 Moorshall Cottages, derelict in the summer of 1979 (x 2 LH photos)

 and renevated by 1985 (Photos courtesy of Linda Durno)

 In 1985 the late journalist, Miles Kington, visited the village and in particular the church.
 Click here to read his ponderings, published in The Times on 17th January 1985.

-Excert from a group villages gazette of August 1924, with many thanks to Nigel Farr.
+Excerpt from a group villages' gazette of August 1924, with many thanks to Nigel Farr.
 The Farrs mentioned were his Great Grandfather and his late first wife.

 Kington St Michael World War I Records of the Fallen